quotient-im/libQuotient/README.md

 #### macOS
 `brew install qt qtkeychain libolm openssl@3` should get you the most recent versions of the runtime libraries.
-Note that by default it installs Qt 6 and that's the only available configuration for QtKeychain in Homebrew.
-If you need to go with Qt 5, use `brew install qt@5` and build QtKeychain from the source.

 You may need to add `$(brew --prefix qt)`, `$(brew --prefix qtkeychain)` etc. to `CMAKE_PREFIX_PATH` (see below) to make CMake aware of the library locations.